2016 6 Hours of Spa-Francorchamps: Race

 At the start of his 37th lap Bernhard reported a front-left puncture to his pit crew after driving over debris.
 He had difficulty turning into the track's right-hand turns and fell to fourth place behind di Grassi and Tréluyer.
 The tyre degraded further which damaged his car's bodywork, but he cautiously returned to the pit lane for a replacement front nose, and Webber relieved Bernhard of his driving duties.
 Strakka Racing's entry struck the Porsche's tyre carcass which became lodged in its right-front wheelarch but continued.
 Webber slowed with a punctured front-left tyre, causing him to return to the pit lane where he pushed back into his garage for ten-minute bodywork repairs.
 Then his front-axle energy retrieval system was changed, forcing Webber to remain in his garage for more than one hour.
 The second round of green flag pit stops began after 90 minutes.
 The No. 7 Audi and the No. 5 Toyota had cosmetic alterations to their rear-ends and the former vehicle was taken over by Fässler.
 The first Toyota, driven by Davidson, kept the lead after the pit stops.
 The first full course caution was shown when Nicki Thiim's No. 95 Aston Martin was hit by Dolan in the No. 38 G-Drive vehicle and went backwards into the Stavelot tyre barrier at a high speed.
 His car flipped over but he was unhurt.
 Marshals were required to repair the damaged barrier, and removed debris from the track.

 During the yellow flag period, some cars elected to make pit stops, and González spun the No. 43 RGR Sport Ligier.
-The No. 7 Audi rejoined the race after repairs to its floor which was damaged when the car drove over a kerb and its ducts required cleaning after rubber picked up from the circuit caused the vehicle to overheat.
+The No. 7 Audi rejoined the race after repairs to its floor which was damaged when Tréluyer drove the car over a kerb and its ducts required cleaning after rubber picked up from the circuit caused the vehicle to overheat.
 The car rejoined in 15th place overall.
 The race restarted 12 minutes later with Davidson leading the field, ahead of the No. 8 Audi.
 Kobayashi immediately got ahead of Dumas to move into third position.
 Manor's No. 31 car driven by Richard Bradley overtook the No. 31 Extreme Speed Motorsports car of Chris Cumming at Eau Rouge for fourth place in LMP2.
-Nathanaël Berthon's No. 26 vehicle had its left-rear tyre punctured following contact with Abu Dhabi Proton's No. 88 Porsche at La Source, while Andy Priaulx in the No. 67 Ford passed Dempsey-Proton's No. 77 car for fifth place in LMGTE Pro.
+Nathanaël Berthon's No. 26 vehicle had its left-rear tyre punctured and sustained bodywork damage following contact with Abu Dhabi Proton's No. 88 Porsche at La Source, while Andy Priaulx in the No. 67 Ford passed Dempsey-Proton's No. 77 car for fifth place in LMGTE Pro.
 Berthon went off the track at the Bus Stop chicane while attempting to drive into the pit lane.